loldruger/nginx-docker-ssl-template/README.md

 if you get successful result but cannot access through your domain,  `$ docker compose restart` to reload `nginx service`

 # TroubleShooting
+ 1. If you get an error at certbot phase, like `Certbot failed to authenticate some domains...
+Fetching <url> Connection refused`, Check if the file `/data/etc/letsencrypt/ssl-dhparams.pem` is 0 Bytes. if so, clean up your docker network and data files, then follow the second step of fitting MTU length.

-if you get troubles on internet connection in container, uncomment network set up bottom of the `docker-compose.yaml` file to fit the MTU length 1450 or else.
+ 2. If you get troubles on internet connection in container, uncomment network set up bottom of the `docker-compose.yaml` file to fit the MTU length 1450 or else.